 Sometimes manufacturers will indicate mask sizes with small, medium, and large size designations.
 Other times, you may have to read the exact specifications of the mask.
 This can usually be found on the product or supplier label.

 Many respirators can be adjusted to better fit against the face and create a seal.
 This is typically done with adjustable, elastic straps and a flexible metal nose clip.
-If you are interested in purchasing respirators, you can check out the mask in our Safety Supply Store.

 To determine if a mask fits properly you will need to conduct fit tests on your workers.
 Because of the chance of any given mask not fitting all of your workers, it is advised that if you are concerned about masks not fitting, that you provide your employees multiple sizes of masks to their fit tests.
 Keep in mind that likely one mask won’t fit everyone.